Jonathan Schoop Player Props: Tigers vs. Rockies

-The Detroit Tigers, including Jonathan Schoop (.207 on-base percentage in past 10 games, 54 points below season-long percentage), battle starter Austin Gomber and the Colorado Rockies at Coors Field, Friday at 8:10 PM ET.
+Jonathan Schoop, with an on-base percentage of .207 in his past 10 games, will be in action for the Detroit Tigers versus the Colorado Rockies, on July 1 at 9:10 PM ET.

-He had a hitless showing in his previous game (0-for-5) against the Rangers.
+In his most recent game he had a hitless showing (0-for-5) against the Rangers.

 Jonathan Schoop Game Info & Props vs. the Rockies